gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/ddd-solid.md

 ## Domain Events

-The Use-Case classes became smaller and more structured now, but sometimes even a single Use-Case can grow too big, especially when there a lot of dependent
+The Use-Case classes became smaller and more structured now, but sometimes even a single Use-Case can grow too big, especially when there are a lot of related side-effects involved:
-side-effects:

 ```java
 public class CreateOrderUseCase {